smitelli/cosmodoc/src/content/topics/_index.md

 # Topics

-Every page of Cosmodoc is listed here.
+Every page of the _Cosmodoc_ project is listed here.
 Feel free to skip around and read the topics in any order; there is no right or wrong way to do it.
 The topic pages link to one another where appropriate.